Regular full-time and regular part-time staff employees in positions budgeted for at least 1000 hours per year are eligible for sick leave accruals.

 Accrual During Leave Time

 Employees do not accrue sick during periods of leave without pay, or during Worker's Compensation, unpaid FMLA or Short-Term Disability Leave.
-In other words, the above accrual rates assume the employee works his or her full work week (for example 40 hours per week, 37.5 hours per week, 30 hours per week, etc.).
+In other words, the above accrual rates assume the employee works his or her full work week (for example 40 hours per week, 30 hours per week, etc.).

-Vacation, sick leave and personal leave are considered time off with pay and will be added to hours worked to determine sick accruals.
+Vacation and sick leave are considered time off with pay and will be added to hours worked to determine sick accruals.
 Overtime and time worked in addition to regular budgeted work week hours will not increase sick accruals.

 Sick Leave Balance At End of Employment